sweagleExpert/envRepository/README.md

 </dependencies>
 ```

-Create a standard Spring Boot application, like this:
+Create a standard Spring Boot application which will act as a Spring Cloud Configuration Server, like this:
 ```java
 @SpringBootApplication
 @EnableSweagleConfigServer